Coker v. Georgia: Plurality

-But objective evidence does not dictate the outcome of the Court's proportionality analysis.
-The Court said that "the legislative rejection of capital punishment for rape strongly confirms our own judgment, which is that death is indeed a disproportionate penalty for the crime of raping an adult".
+The Court said that a punishment was excessive in violation of the Eighth Amendment if it was disproportionate to the severity of the crime or did not serve a meaningful penological purpose such as deterrence.

+Coker was the first Supreme Court decision to categorically restrict the death penalty for non-homicide crimes.

-Rape is a serious crime that is "very often accompanied by physical injury to the female and can also inflict mental and psychological damage.
+The Court acknowledged that rape was a serious crime "very often accompanied by physical injury to the female and can also inflict mental and psychological damage.
 Because it undermines the community's sense of security, there is public injury as well."
-The Court characterized it as the "ultimate violation of self", second only to murder but drew a distinction between rape and murder: "Life is over for the victim of the murderer; for the rape victim, life may not be nearly so happy as it was, but it is not over and normally is not beyond repair."
+The Court said rape, the "ultimate violation of self", was second only to murder in severity.
+However, they drew a sharp distinction between rape and murder: "Life is over for the victim of the murderer; for the rape victim, life may not be nearly so happy as it was, but it is not over and normally is not beyond repair."

 The court ultimately concluded that, "Rape is without doubt deserving of serious punishment; but in terms of moral depravity and of the injury to the person and to the public, it does not compare with murder, which does involve the unjustified taking of human life."